George W. Hunter (missionary): China

 Hunter arrived in China 1889.
-After studying the Chinese language for two years at Anking, he was sent to the Gansu mission station.
-Although he liked the prayer and Bible study times with his fellow missionaries, rules and regulations and meal times were irksome to him, and he took long itinerations, establishing temporary centres at Hochow, Sining, Ningxia, and Liangchow.
+After studying the Chinese language for two years at Anqing, he was sent to the Gansu mission station.
+Although he liked the prayer and Bible study times with his fellow missionaries, rules and regulations and meal times were irksome to him, and he took long itinerations, establishing temporary centres at Hezhou, Xining, Ningxia, and Liangzhou.
 He learned a lot during this time about communicating Christian teaching to Muslims and Tibetans.

 When the Boxer Rebellion broke out the governor of Gansu helped his missionaries to get safely out of China, and then Hunter took his one and only visit back to Scotland.
 Here he visited the grave of Jessie, and put a granite heart over it, as her family would not allow him to erect a tombstone.
 He had made a resolution during language school not to marry, so that he could be more fully devoted to God.

 He departed for China a second time on 24 February 1902 on the S.S.
-König Albert and on arriving in China was reappointed to Lanchow.
+König Albert and on arriving in China was reappointed to Lanzhou.
 Again he made many long journeys in the countryside.

 Xinjiang and Gansu

 On 27 March 1906 he moved to Urumqi (Tihwafu), Xinjiang.
 The next forty years he spent mostly travelling.
 He travelled all throughout Xinjiang, and even went as far as Khovd.
 During his travels he preached in Kazakh, Uyghur, Manchu, Mongolian, Nogai, Arabic, and Chinese, and distributed gospel literature in those languages.
 He would also visit and encourage a 200 family settlement of White Russians who had settled in Gulja.

 George W. Hunter noted that while Tungan Muslims (Chinese Muslims) would almost never prostitute their daughters, Turki Muslims (Uyghurs) would prostitute their daughters, which was why Turki prostitutes were common around the country.

 Under Sheng Shicai's regime, he was arrested under false charges, and locked up in a Soviet prison cell in Ürümqi for thirteen months and subjected to various tortures.
 Finally he was released, and escorted out of the city.
-He then went to Lanchow, Gansu, and later on farther west to Kanchow, hoping that when Xinjiang opened up again, he would be ready to go back.
+He then went to Lanzhou, Gansu, and later on farther west to Ganzhou, hoping that when Xinjiang opened up again, he would be ready to go back.

-He died in Zhangye (then Kanchow), Gansu, on 20 December 1946.
+He died in Ganzhou, Gansu, on 20 December 1946.